todak2000/todak2000/README.md

 <ul>
   <li>
-    [Quidroo](http://quidroo.com): An online factoring platform where transactions are streamlined and SMEs get paid within 72 hours by selling their invoices to investors to get fast cash at favorable rates.
+    <a href="http://quidroo.com" target="blank">Quidroo</a>: An online factoring platform where transactions are streamlined and SMEs get paid within 72 hours by selling their invoices to investors to get fast cash at favorable rates.
 I led a team to build and integrate the Stellar blockchain into Quidroo, winning a Stellar Community Fund grant of $35,000 for cross-border transaction compliance.
   </li>
   <li>
-    [Geynius](https://geynius.com/): An AI platform that helps you create a professional resume, portfolio, and cover letter in minutes.
+     <a href="https://geynius.com/" target="blank">Geynius</a>: An AI platform that helps you create a professional resume, portfolio, and cover letter in minutes.
 I worked with a team of developers to create modular, reusable components, optimize code, and integrate ChatGPT API into the application.
   </li>
   <li>
-    [WasteCoin](https://www.wastecoin.co.uk/): A mobile blockchain application designed to incentivize users for their recycling efforts.
+    <a href="https://www.wastecoin.co.uk/" target="blank">WasteCoin</a>: A mobile blockchain application designed to incentivize users for their recycling efforts.
 I built the web landing page with React.
   </li>
   <li>
-    [Carilo](https://www.cariloapp.com/): A web and mobile platform that connects senders to verified carriers to enable cost-effective and seamless way billing of packages with ease.
+    <a href="https://www.cariloapp.com/" target="blank">Carilo</a>: A web and mobile platform that connects senders to verified carriers to enable cost-effective and seamless way billing of packages with ease.
 I built the web frontend using NextJs, Tailwind, and Typescript.
   </li>
    <li>
-    [Duro](https://duro-team-lambda-fe.vercel.app/): A virtual queue management system that allows customers to make an appointment and join a virtual queue by scanning a QR code.
+     <a href="https://duro-team-lambda-fe.vercel.app/" target="blank">Duro</a>: A virtual queue management system that allows customers to make an appointment and join a virtual queue by scanning a QR code.
 I worked with a team of developers to build the frontend using NextJS, Typescript, and TailwindCSS.
 I was personally responsible for the development of the APIs and integration of Firebase BaaS.
   </li>
   <li>
-    [Reliance HMO PFSO](https://github.com/PipelineV2/reliance-gamma): A feature that makes it easy to filter, export, and share the hospitals across all states that are available under any plan of choice, making it easy to find the right healthcare provider.
+    <a href="https://github.com/PipelineV2/reliance-gamma" target="blank">Reliance HMO PFSO</a>: A feature that makes it easy to filter, export, and share the hospitals across all states that are available under any plan of choice, making it easy to find the right healthcare provider.
 I worked with a team of developers to build the frontend using NextJS, Typescript, and TailwindCSS.
 I was personally responsible for writing the logic to handle complex search queries, select and multi-select feature components as well as consumption of APIs.
   </li>
 </ul>